-The Federal Direct Loan amount on the award letter represents the total loan the student is expected to borrow.
-The Federal Direct Loans all have fees.
+The Federal Direct Loan amount on the award offer represents the total loan the student is expected to borrow.
+All Federal Direct Loans have fees.
 The amount of money disbursed is less than the amount borrowed after fees are deducted.
+For Direct Loans disbursed prior to October 1, 2023, the loan origination fee is 1.057%.

+Loan Limits

-For Direct Loans disbursed prior to October 1, 2021, the loan origination fee is 1.057%.
-Loan Limits The maximum annual amounts students may borrow through the Federal Direct Loan Program are:
+The maximum annual amounts students may borrow through the Federal Direct Loan Program are: